 - optional: a few drops of lavender essential oil

-Don’t have echinacea flowers handy?
-You can buy the dried herb HERE, from Mountain Rose Herbs.
+- Don’t have echinacea flowers or leaves handy?
+You can buy the dried herb at Mountain Rose Herbs.

 It’s difficult to recommend a precise amount of echinacea flowers and leaves, since they vary in size, but the petals from 4 or 5 flowers, plus several leaves, should be a good starting place.

 Dry the flowers and leaves by spreading them out over a clean dishcloth or paper towels for several days.
 You could also use a dehydrator set to around 95°F (35°C).
 Once completely dry, place the petals and leave in a small glass canning jar or similar container.

 I mostly use just the flower petals and leaves, though if a flowerhead is extra small and I’m sure it’s completely dried, will add the whole thing into the jar too.